-Double agent Nathalie Sergueiew: Nathalie was a German spy who had made herself available to British intelligence as a double agent.
+Double agent Nathalie Sergueiew.
+Nathalie was a German spy who worked with the British intelligence as a double agent.
 Her primary contribution to the Enigma effort was to send verbose reports back to her German commanders that were later re-encrypted using the Enigma.
 This provided British analysts with excellent cribs for discovering machine settings when her messages were relayed.

-The sinking of the U-559: The German Navy distributed setting sheets written in ink that would dissolve when wet, making them highly resistant to capture.
-At one point in the war, they also upgraded their Enigmas to use 4 rotors, making them much more difficult to break.
+The sinking of the U-559.
+The German Navy distributed setting sheets written in ink that would dissolve when wet, making them highly resistant to capture.
+At one point in the war, they also upgraded their Enigmas to use four rotors, making them much more difficult to break.

-The first great breakthrough in breaking the upgraded Enigma was achieved in a daring hunt by the destroyer HMS Petard.
+The first great breakthrough in cracking the upgraded Enigma was achieved in a daring hunt by the destroyer HMS Petard.
 An engagement with German submarine U-559 ended with the submarine’s surrender after dark had fallen.
 Nonetheless, the captain immediately ordered three soldiers to dive into the water.
-Illuminated by spotlights, they swam to the U-boat as its crew surrendered to retrieve any books they could before it sank.
+Illuminated by spotlights, they swam to the U-boat as its crew surrendered.
+They were tasked with retrieving any books they could before it sank.
 Fortunately, the submarine sank slower than it should have due to mistakes made by the departing crew.
 This gave the soldiers the precious moments to retrieve their valuable prize – intact codebooks.

 Operation Claymore.
 During a daring and explosive raid on German industrial facilities on the Lofoten islands, the commandos seized an unexpected prize – a set of Enigma rotors and a codebook from a docked ship.

 These are just a few select colorful cases.
 This parallel cryptographic arms race was fought throughout the war right up until the end.
-There was no point during the war during which either side could be said to have fully won or lost the cryptographic battle, but there were some stretches of time during which the Allies enjoyed nearly unrestricted access to German radio communications.
+There was no point during the war when either side could be said to have fully won or lost the cryptographic battle, but there were some stretches of time during which the Allies enjoyed nearly unrestricted access to German radio communications.